Banu Ghaniya: Origins

 The Banu Ghaniya clan were relatives of the ruling Almoravid dynasty.
 Yusuf ibn Tashfin, the Almoravid emir (d.
-1161), gave one of his daughters in marriage to Ali ibn Yusuf, the head of Ghaniya clan.
+1106), gave one of his daughters in marriage to Ali ibn Yusuf, the head of Ghaniya clan.
 He had two sons with her: Yahya and Muhammad.
 These two became important governors and commanders during the 1120s, under the reign of Ali ibn Yusuf, the son of Yusuf ibn Tashfin who succeeded him as emir.
 Muhammad was appointed governor of the Balearic Islands in 1126.
 His brother Yahya was governor of Murcia up to 1133 and then transferred to Valencia in 1134.

 For much of the 1130s, Tashfin ibn Ali and Yahya led the Almoravid forces to a number of victories over Christian forces and reconquered some towns, holding back the decline of Almoravid power in al-Andalus (the Iberian Peninsula).
 The most significant victory was the Battle of Fraga in 1134, where the Almoravids, led by Yahya, defeated an Aragonese army besieging the small Muslim town of Fraga.
-Notably, Alfonso I El Batallor was wounded and died shortly after.
+Notably, Alfonso I El Batallador was wounded and died shortly after.

 The Ghaniya brothers were among the last commanders to hold out as Almoravid power collapsed in al-Andalus.
 In 1144 or 1145, Yahya was transferred from eastern al-Andalus to Seville in order to counter the rebellion of Ibn Qasi in the west.
 Starting in 1146, the Almohads arrived in al-Andalus, but Yahya continued to organize resistance against them from Córdoba.
 Eventually, faced with attacks by the Christian kingdoms to the north and the Almohad invasion, Yahya attempted to reach an agreement with his enemies to remain as lord of Jaén, but he was soon expelled from there too by Alfonso VII of León and Castile.
 He retreated to Granada, the last outpost of Almoravid rule, where he persuaded the governor to surrender to the Almohads.
 He died here in late 1148 or early 1149.

 Meanwhile, his brother Muhammad remained lord of the Balearics and many remaining members of the Almoravid faction joined him there.
 He became an independent ruler and founded a new dynasty.